Xray-OS/xray_os/README.md

 ### Eg.
 * ~~Favorite apps are not shown in the Launcher.~~(FIXED)
-* A manual adjustment is require to show the preferred login manager chosen for the distro out of the box.
+* ~~A manual adjustment is require to show the preferred login manager chosen for the distro out of the box.~~(FIXED)

 Most of this issues will get fix eventually, remember this is still on **BETA**, so you're advised.